jhtran/stackjump/README.md

 ## Examples

 Simplest run, just give it your preseed file.
 If you don't have one, grab [example preseed](https://raw.github.com/jhtran/stackjump_skeleton/master/preseed.cfg).
+If you use that example preseed the default root password is 'none' spelled exactly as such.

 	$ stackjump -p mypreseed.cfg
 	Downloading linux files..